michal-brylinski/efindsite/README.md

 - After running the eFindSite, if it worked properly, you should get 5 output files:
      - 13gsA-efindsite.pockets.dat (detailed info on predicted pockets)
      - 13gsA-efindsite.pockets.pdb (predicted pockets in PDB format)
-     - 13gsA-efindsite.alignments.dat (structure alignments of templates into the target in FASTA fromat)
+     - 13gsA-efindsite.alignments.dat (structure alignments of templates into the target in FASTA format)
      - 13gsA-efindsite.templates.pdb (template structures aligned onto the target in PDB format)
      - 13gsA-efindsite.ligands.sdf (extracted binding ligands in SDF format)